What You’ll Learn 🎯

 Lockable cursor calculation - Used when calculating runout compensations and reference orbits in Analyze mode (post-processing).
 Set this parameter to the desired calculation type to use the correct lockable cursors.

-After measuring reference orbits the determined values can be illustrated under the Bearing Setup section after pressing the Paste button.
+After measuring reference orbits, the determined values can be displayed in the Bearing Setup section by pressing the Paste button.
 The data will be added to the selected reference orbit table:

 Orbit analysis setup - machine configuration

-Any number of bearings can be defined with Dewesoft OA into the machine train.
-Machine configuration setup can be further broken down into subsections:
+Any number of bearings can be defined within the machine train using Dewesoft OA.
+The machine configuration setup can then be further divided into subsections:

 1 - Quick settings